 - Heat a large non stick saute pan on high heat until hot, add 2 tbsp olive & swirl to cover the bottom of the pan.

-- Add the onion, celery, carrots, red pepper & garlic & sautee for about 5 minutes until they start to soften but not brown.
+- Add the onion, celery, carrots, red pepper & garlic & sautee for about 5 minutes until they are soft.

 - Add the minced meat, stirring it with the veggies & breaking it down with the back of a wooden spoon until its totally blended with the veggies.